Skip to Main Content

-Mpox is a rare disease caused by infection with the mpox virus.
-It usually occurs in Central and West Africa.
-But for reasons not yet known, the virus is behaving in ways never before seen.
-Since early May, mpox cases have been reported in countries that don’t normally see it.
+For reasons not yet known, the virus, since 2022, is behaving in ways never before seen, with cases occurring in countries that don’t normally see it.
 Before this, mpox was also not known to spread easily among people or to infect large groups at once.
-Now, it appears to spread through close contact.
+Now, it can spread through close contact.

 What is mpox?